Bafy78/dithering-in-octahedral/project_plan.md

 $$ w_u = \frac{1}{\lVert\frac{\partial{P}}{\partial{u}}\rVert}, w_v = \frac{1}{\lVert\frac{\partial{P}}{\partial{v}}\rVert} $$

-* **Heuristic Approximation**: $w$ is calculated using a low-cost proxy based on Approximation: Instead of calculating exact derivatives, we will use the Python simulation data to perform a least-squares regression, finding simple coefficients to approximate wu​ and wv​ based on ∣u∣ and ∣v∣.

-    Expected form: w≈c0​+c1​(u2)+c2​(v2)...

-    Logic: Since Octahedral encoding is symmetric, the weights should likely be a function of absolute UV coordinates or 1−∣u∣−∣v∣.
-* **Split-Heuristic**: A hybrid approach where we calculate the Jacobian for the dominant axis only, or use a look-up table (LUT) of 32×32 to store pre-computed weights.
-This tests Memory (Texture Fetch) vs. ALU (Math) cost.

 ### 3. Rotational Stress Test
 To ensure we capture artifacts at the "poles" and "diagonals" of the Octahedral map, the test sphere will rotate relative to the light source.